r6915ee/codenames-and-such/README.md

 program for displaying the book, and provides features such as compiling the book, opening a hot-reload-supporting web server for the book, and more.

+### Highlight.js

+For reference: Codenames and Such uses a custom build of [Highlight.js](https://highlightjs.org/), downloaded from the website, that includes Haxe syntax highlighting.
+While it's already included in the repository under `themes/highlight.js` and is already standardized in mdBook, it's worth a mention.

 ### Opening a Server

 Use the following mdBook subcommand: